 Q87) What is Dynamic SQL?

-Generally in PL/SQL block we are not allow to use DDL, DCL statements using Dynamic SQL DDL, DCL statement within PL/SQL block.
+Generally, in PL/SQL block we are not allowed to use DDL, DCL statements using Dynamic SQL DDL, DCL statement within PL/SQL block.

-Q88) What are the Different SQL Servers Versions avialable in the market?
+Q88) What are the Different SQL Servers Versions available in the market?

 |SQL Servers Versions|

 Q89) Write a dynamic SQL program to display a number of records from emp table?